 Jugaar/Jugaad pronounced joo-gaardh, by itself, is a science, art, tradition, philosophy, as well as a mindset.
 It epitomizes individual agency, creating space and opportunity to remove oneself from the confines of conformity toward independent thought and action.

-Jugaar is an act to innovate which is understood as a natural, rudimentary, deeply ingrained collective trait.
+Jugaar is an act to innovate which is understood as a natural, rudimentary, deeply ingrained, collective trait.
 Jugaariay exist among society, drawing ideas from their environment, from within the daily grind of mundane existence.
 They are observant and attentive, with a propensity for nonlinear thinking that connects and reorganizes previously unrelated knowledge to construct new knowledge.
-By responding and adapting to changes in the environment, the intent of a jugaari, fueled by passion and creative simplicity, is to make adjustments with available resources.
+They are observant and attentive, with a propensity for nonlinear thinking that connects and reorganizes previously unrelated knowledge to construct new knowledge.
 The resulting outcomes are problem specific and propagate from within the cultural context of a resource constrained environment.
 Jugaariay challenge the status quo and celebrate transmutations, which is why they are largely misunderstood and socially stigmatized by most in our culture.

 Many languages have localized ‘jugaar’ equivalents; ‘tinkering’ in English, ‘bricolage’ in French, ‘gambiarra’ in Portuguese, ‘zizhu chuangxin’ in Chinese, ‘jua kali’ in Swahili, and ‘chindogu’ in Japanese, to name a few.
 What’s interesting to note here is the misapprehension associated with each word in its socio-cultural context.
 Our attempt to mainstream such terms is not meant to undermine, dilute, or corrupt the definition of the concept behind them, but instead to transpose this practice from a marginal to a fundamental one.